drobb2020/vite-react/README.md

-# Test of Using Vitejs to Create a React Project
+# Test Using Vitejs to Create a React Project

 This is a simple vanilla React project created using: